springernature/vpat/nature.md

 <br><br>
 Audio-only content may be used to support text-based content.
 Audio-only content may also be used in Podcasts across various journals.
 Some but not all podcasts provide transcripts.
 <br><br>
-We currently have no method of confirming the inclusion - or not - of adequate media alternatives or transcripts.
+We currently have no method of confirming the inclusion of adequate media alternatives or transcripts.
 </td>
 </tr>
 <tr valign="top">